notionparallax/sensicorn/indoorSoftware/Documentation-S3-USB.md

 ###Neopixel
+Our RGB LED is the WS2812B or SK6812RGB.

 Do not use [Adafruit_Neopixel library](https://github.com/adafruit/Adafruit_NeoPixel)
 This library consumes too much RAM and thus cannot be used concurrently with the DigiUSB library.
 Use the [WS2812 Arduino library](https://github.com/cpldcpu/light_ws2812) (#include <WS2812.h>)